London Summer Program

 1. Michael Epstein

-Professor Michael Epstein will co-teach the Comparative Media Law course.
+Professor Michael Epstein will teach the Disinformation and Fake News Law and Policy course.

 An aspiring journalist in college, Michael Epstein turned to law when a research project for a PBS documentary series on the U.S. Constitution put him in contact with some of the leading lawyers in the country.
 While in law school, the two interests blended well, leading him to serve as Book Review editor of Columbia Human Rights Law Review.
 Later, he received a Public Interest Law Foundation Fellowship and served an internship at the Media Access Project in Washington, D.C.
 Following graduation, he joined the law firm of Dewey, Ballantine, Bushby, Palmer & Wood in New York City as an associate focusing on media mergers and acquisitions, as well as bank refinancing, leveraged leasing and alternative energy projects.
 Later, with the firm of Stroock & Stroock & Lavan, he expanded his areas of practice to include bankruptcy, corporate and real estate law and lobbying efforts before Congress and federal agencies on behalf of clients.